Javadyakuza/Octus-Integration-Guide/docs/EVER-to-EVM.md

 ### NOTE : continue if paying the evm network operations with its native coin !!

-- 2 - releasing `WEVER` in the evm network by calling the `saveWithdrawNative` :
+- 2 - minting `WEVER` in the evm network by calling the `saveWithdrawNative` :

 ### Function